-- Macroeconomic policy makers must contend with recognition, implementation, and impact lags. - Potential targets for macroeconomic policy include interest rates, money growth rates, and the price level or expected rates of change in the price level. - Even if a central bank is structured to be independent of political pressure, its officers are likely to be affected by such pressure. - To counteract liquidity traps, central banks have used quantitativeeasing and credit-easing strategies. - No central bank can know in advance how its policies will affect the economy; the rational expectations hypothesis predicts that central bank actions will affect the money supply and the price level but not the real level of economic activity.
+- Macroeconomic policy makers must contend with recognition, implementation, and impact lags. - Potential targets for macroeconomic policy include interest rates, money growth rates, and the price level or expected rates of change in the price level. - Even if a central bank is structured to be independent of political pressure, its officers are likely to be affected by such pressure. - To counteract liquidity traps or the possibility thereof, central banks have used quantitative-easing and credit-easing strategies. - No central bank can know in advance how its policies will affect the economy; the rational expectations hypothesis predicts that central bank actions will affect the money supply and the price level but not the real level of economic activity.